MarioSimou/server-code/README.md

 *- System Architecture*

->While a variety of models are available about how the communication between a client and a server is constructed, the three-tier architecture was chosen and implemented for the purpose of our assignment.
-In these terms, the created app, which comprises the presentation tier of our architecture, displays information related to the requirements and specifications of the project, and any user-interface interaction is processed by the application tier and send it on the data tier.
+>While a variety of models are available about how the communication between a client and a server is constructed, the three-**tier architecture** was chosen and implemented for the purpose of our assignment.
+In these terms, the created app, which comprises the **presentation tier** of our architecture, displays information related to the requirements and specifications of the project, and any user-interface interaction is processed by the **application tier** and send it on the **data tier**.
 At this layer, the server and the database are maintained.

 *- Constraints*